ilystsov/clp-api/project-team-log/CLP API Routes and Contracts.md

       1. Request body:
          * app_id - str
          * new_access_level - Enum[`Can_Read`, `Can_Modify_Orders`]
-      2. Response body (ResponseStatus):
+      2. General Response body (ResponseStatus):
-         * success: bool
+         * success - bool
+      3. Successful Response body (ApplicationDataResponse):
+         * app_id - str
+         * Token - str
-      3. Returned errors:
+      4. Returned errors:
          * 401 Unauthorized - if no token provided
          * 403 Forbidden - if the app does not have a sufficient access level
    3. DELETE Request - delete existing application: DeleteApplicationRequest -> ResponseStatus